What is Psychosexual Somatics®?

 Bonnie Bainbridge Cohen

 Psychosexual Somatics® Therapy (PST) is an evolutionary, body-oriented therapeutic modality dealing with sexual and intimacy issues, developed by Mike Lousada.
+Unlike many somatic sexology trainings, PST approaches sexuality through the heart, not through the genitals.
 It is a unique combination of psychotherapeutic and bodywork disciplines, based on the understanding that most sexual issues present as a combination of cognitive (mind) and somatic (body) symptoms.
 It is only by addressing both mind and body, therefore, that full resolution can be achieved.

 Using the latest understandings from neuro-science PST has developed a neuro- affective relational model that makes it ideally suited to safely help resolve client’s sexual, emotional and medical trauma.
 Through a combination of talk work and bodywork these, as well as non-traumatic intimacy issues, can be resolved.
 This allows the client to move into a more empowered relationship with their sexuality.